iteratequickly/Tweet-Removal-Tool/README.md

   <img src="https://repository-images.githubusercontent.com/1132546702/51f2600e-ef7f-4389-b2c0-7ccf84c258fb" alt="Tweet Removal Tool Preview" width="800">
 </p>

 ---

-## ✨ Features
+## ✨ Why Choose This Tool?

+- 💰 **100% free:** No limits, tiers, subscriptions, or pay-to-delete restrictions.
+- 🔒 **Privacy first:** Operates entirely within your browser.
+Login tokens, tweets, and cookies never leave your computer.
-- 🔑 **Session-Based Authentication:** Reuses your existing logged-in browser session.
-No login credentials are ever requested or stored.
+- 🔑 **No credentials required:** Uses your existing logged-in X session.
+You never enter your password into the extension.
-- 🔍 **Runtime API Discovery:** Dynamically detects GraphQL operation identifiers and tokens already loaded by the official X web client.
-- 🖼️ **Visual Review Interface:** Browse tweets in a responsive grid with timestamps, preview text, and direct "View" links.
+- 🔍 **Selective deletion:** Review tweets in a visual grid and choose exactly what to delete instead of removing everything blindly.
-- 🗑️ **Selective Bulk Deletion:** Choose individual items or use "Select All" to clear batches with a single confirmation.
-- 📊 **Real-Time Statistics:** Live counters track found, selected, and successfully deleted tweets during the process.
-- 🛡️ **Safety-First Design:** Features mandatory confirmation dialogs, rate-limiting delays, and an isolated execution environment.
+- ⚡ **No API keys:** Works immediately by mirroring official web requests.
+No developer account or API access is required.

 ---